GoogleChrome/web.dev/src/site/content/en/fast/efficiently-load-third-party-javascript/index.md

 [Intersection Observer](https://developers.google.com/web/updates/2016/04/intersectionobserver) is a browser API that efficiently detects when an element enters or exits the browser's viewport and it can be used to implement this technique. [lazysizes](https://web.dev/use-lazysizes-to-lazyload-images/) is a popular JavaScript library for lazy-loading images and [`iframes`](http://afarkas.github.io/lazysizes/#examples).
 It supports YouTube embeds and [widgets](https://github.com/aFarkas/lazysizes/tree/gh-pages/plugins/unveilhooks).
 It also has [optional support](https://github.com/aFarkas/lazysizes/blob/097a9878817dd17be3366633e555f3929a7eaaf1/src/lazysizes-intersection.js) for IntersectionObserver.

 {% Aside 'caution' %}
 Be careful when lazy-loading resources with JavaScript.
 If JavaScript fails to load, perhaps due to flaky network conditions, your resources won't load at all.
-Keep an eye out for [native lazy-loading support for images and iframes](https://addyosmani.com/blog/lazy-loading/) that's coming soon to Chrome.

 {% endAside %}

+Using the [`loading` attribute for lazy-loading images and iframes](/native-lazy-loading) is a great alternative to JavaScript techniques and it has recently become available in Chrome 76!

 ## Optimize how you serve third-party scripts